cypress-io/github-action/README.md

 - run tests on multiple [Node versions](#node-versions)
 - split [install and tests](#split-install-and-tests) into separate jobs
 - use [custom install commands](#custom-install)
+- install [only Cypress](#install-cypress-only) to avoid installing all dependencies
 - [more examples](#more-examples)

 ### Basic